Miguel Cabrera Player Props: Tigers vs. Giants

-The Detroit Tigers and Miguel Cabrera, who went 1-for-3 with a double last time out, take on Sean Manaea and the San Francisco Giants at Comerica Park, Friday at 6:40 PM ET.
+Miguel Cabrera -- 1-for-5 in his most recent game -- will be in action for the Detroit Tigers against the San Francisco Giants, with Anthony DeSclafani on the hill, on April 15 at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Blue Jays.
+He had a one-hit performance in his most recent game (1-for-5) against the Giants.

 Miguel Cabrera Game Info & Props vs. the Giants